-Criterion Ref 7 4.1 The CA maintains controls to provide reasonable assurance that intrusion detection and prevention controls under the control of CA or Delegated Third Party Trusted Roles are implemented to protect Certificate Systems against common network and system threats.
+Criterion Ref 7 VULNERABILITY DETECTION AND PATCH MANAGEMENT 4.1 The CA maintains controls to provide reasonable assurance that intrusion detection and prevention controls under the control of CA or Delegated Third Party Trusted Roles are implemented to protect Certificate Systems against common network and system threats.
 4.a 4.2 The CA maintains controls to provide reasonable assurance that a formal documented vulnerability correction process is followed and includes identification, review, response, and remediation of vulnerabilities.
-4.b 4.3 The CA maintains controls to provide reasonable assurance that a Vulnerability Scan is performed on public and private IP addresses identified by the CA or Delegated Third Party as the CA's or Delegated Third Party's Certificate Systems based on the following: Within one (1) week of receiving a request from the CA/Browser Forum; After any system or network changes that the CA determines are significant; and At least every three (3) months 4.c 4.4 The CA maintains controls to provide reasonable assurance that a Penetration Test is performed on the CA's and each Delegated Third Party's Certificate Systems on at least an annual basis and after infrastructure or application upgrades or modifications that the CA determines are significant.
-4.d 4.5 The CA maintains controls to provide reasonable assurance that it documents that Vulnerability Scans and Penetrations Tests were performed by a person or entity with the skills, tools, proficiency, code of ethics, and independence necessary to provide a reliable Vulnerability Scan or Penetration Test.
+4.b 4.3 The CA maintains controls to provide reasonable assurance that a Vulnerability Scan is performed on public and private IP addresses identified by the CA or Delegated Third Party as the CA's or Delegated Third Party's Certificate Systems based on the following: 4.c Within one (1) week of receiving a request from the CA/Browser Forum; After any system or network changes that the CA determines are significant; and At least every three (3) months, on public and private IP addresses identified by the CA or Delegated Third Party as the CA's or Delegated Third Party's Certificate Systems.
+4.4 The CA maintains controls to provide reasonable assurance that a Penetration Test is performed on the CA's and each Delegated Third Party's Certificate Systems on at least an annual basis and after infrastructure or application upgrades or modifications that the CA determines are significant.
+4.d 4.5 The CA maintains controls to provide reasonable assurance that it documents that Vulnerability Scans and Penetrations Tests were performed by a person or entity (or collective group thereof) with the skills, tools, proficiency, code of ethics, and independence necessary to provide a reliable Vulnerability Scan or Penetration Test.
 4.e

-Criterion Ref 7 4.6 The CA maintains controls to provide reasonable assurance that it performs one of the following within ninety-six (96) hours of discovery of a Critical Vulnerability not previously addressed by the CA's vulnerability correction process: 4.f Remediate the Critical Vulnerability; If remediation of the Critical Vulnerability within 96 hours is not possible, create and implement a plan to mitigate the Critical Vulnerability, giving priority to the following: Vulnerabilities with high CVSS scores, starting with the vulnerabilities the CA determines are the most critical (such as those with a CVSS score of 10.0); and Systems that lack sufficient compensating controls that, if the vulnerability were left unmitigated, would allow external system control, code execution, privilege escalation, or system compromise; OR Document the factual basis for the CA's determination that the vulnerability does not require remediation because of one of the following: The CA disagrees with the NVD rating; The identification is a false positive; The exploit of the vulnerability is prevented by compensating controls or an absence of threats; or Other similar reasons.
+Criterion Ref 7 4.6 The CA maintains controls to provide reasonable assurance that it performs one of the following within ninety-six (96) hours of discovery of a Critical Vulnerability not previously addressed by the CA's vulnerability correction process: 4.f Remediate the Critical Vulnerability; If remediation of the Critical Vulnerability within 96 hours is not possible, create and implement a plan to mitigate the Critical Vulnerability, giving priority to the following: Vulnerabilities with high CVSS scores, starting with the vulnerabilities the CA determines are the most critical (such as those with a CVSS score of 10.0); and Systems that lack sufficient compensating controls that, if the vulnerability were left unmitigated, would allow external system control, code execution, privilege escalation, or system compromise; or Document the factual basis for the CA's determination that the vulnerability does not require remediation because: The CA disagrees with the NVD rating; The identification is a false positive; The exploit of the vulnerability is prevented by compensating controls or an absence of threats; or Other similar reasons.